-Berlin: police call off protests against coronavirus curbs | DW | 29.08.2020
+Berlin: Police call off protests against coronavirus curbs | DW | 29.08.2020

-Authorities in the German capital have called off a rally aimed at protesting too much government interference over the coronavirus.
+Authorities in the German capital have told demonstrators, who complained of too much government interference, to go home.
 Police said protesters failed to abide by court-mandated health safety rules.

 Police in Berlin announced Saturday that they were cutting short a demonstration against coronavirus restrictions in Germany, saying that protesters had failed to abide by court-ordered guidelines.